Mechanical Puzzles Addiction

 The first thing is to build an intuation about the size of remaining area when all pieces are put in, this helps you eliminate lots of possibility.
 The symmetry of both tray and pieces could also be a hint.

-Then there is not much logic, just inspiration as well as trial and error.
+Then there is not much logic, just inspiration and trial and error.

 Solving a 4-piece puzzle may not be overly difficult, but the “eureka” moment is genuinely rewarding.